m4n50n/battleship_game/README.md

 ## Instructions 📄

-* The ships are placed according to the defined object.
+* The user can choose if ships will be placed by default or randomly before the game start.
 * The positions of the ships can be revealed by clicking on the ***Show Ships*** button.
 * The user can restart the game by clicking on the ***Restart*** button.
 * The user can be fire by clicking in each box of the board game or by clicking on the ***Fire*** button and introducing the *x* and *y* coordinates in comma separated format.
 * The game will end when the user has sunk all the ships.
+* The user will lose the game if he misses all the shots before sinking all the ships.

 ## Direct live demo 🎬